 Obviously when we set out to make this film last fall, we had no idea what 2020 would bring, but even so, we knew that our nation was deeply divided and only getting more so by the day.
 I wanted to showcase an America where people from all over come together to help one another.
 I’ve had a hard time feeling patriotic over the last several years, and while I was traveling around the country shooting Dear Santa, I realized that “Operation Santa” signified the best of our country.
 I hope people come away from Dear Santa feeling a bit more hopeful about our country and our path forward.

 Dear Santa was released in US cinemas and on VOD on December 4, 2020.
-Click here for our full review of the film and here for more information on the film’s official website.
+Read our review of Dear Santa.